sriramjj5/webwork-solver/README.md

 1/ Just the front-end.
 User clones, does the necessary setup (what is this?), provides openAI API key, adds the extension to Chrome themselves.
 When they click the 'Solve' button on the extension, it should autofill each answer field.

+^ also need to find a way for this to work for multiple choice questions

 2/ Adding a back-end.
 Thinking of securing the openAI API key using Vercel (serverless fn).
 Need to find a way to prevent others using Vercel as a proxy to the openAI API -- maybe some combination of CORS (gotta look up what this is exactly), rate limiting, log-in mechanism (Firebase auth?) etc.